Mass surveillance in China: Internet

 The Chinese government has been strengthening its tight control over the Internet and digital communication.
 There are more than 750 million Internet users in China, and their online actions are strictly regulated.
 In 2017, the Cyberspace Administration of China (CAC) released a new regulation, which imposed restrictions on the production and distribution of online news.
-The regulation required all platforms, such as online blogs, forums, websites, and social media apps to be managed by party-sanctioned editorial staff.
+The regulation required all platforms, such as online blogs, forums, websites, and social media apps, to be managed by party-sanctioned editorial staff.
 These staff must obtain approval from the national or local government Internet and information offices and be trained by the central government.
-As required by the Chinese government, major internet platforms and messaging services in China established elaborate self-censorship mechanisms.
+As required by the Chinese government, major Internet platforms and messaging services in China established elaborate self-censorship mechanisms.
 Some have hired teams of thousands to police content and invested in powerful artificial intelligence algorithms.
 In 2019, on the 30th anniversary of the 1989 Tiananmen Square protests and massacre, China's AI censors cranked up.

 Launched in 2011, WeChat, China's most popular messaging app, is under surveillance by Internet police.
 Any message sent through a WeChat group is monitored by the Chinese technology giant Tencent, the application's operator.
 All conversations are stored for six months.
 Even conversations deleted by WeChat users can be retrieved back by Tencent, especially when government authorities seek evidence of a suspect's illegal activities.
 Authorities have admitted that they can retrieve archived messages once sent on WeChat.
 Nevertheless, Tencent CEO Ma Huateng stated that his company will not use user chats for big data analysis or invade users' privacy.

-In 2017, the Chinese government required all users of Sina Weibo, microblogging site, to register with their real names and identity numbers by September 15 of that year.
-Weibo users who refused to register their accounts with real names were not able to post, repost, and comment on the site.
+In 2017, the Chinese government required all users of Sina Weibo, a microblogging site, to register with their real names and identity numbers by September 15 of that year.
+Weibo users who refused to register their accounts with real names were not able to post, repost, or comment on the site.

 At the beginning of 2018, Ma Huateng, chairman and CEO of Tencent, claimed that WeChat's monthly active users across the globe reached a billion for the first time.
-Since Tencent cooperates with the central government to implement self-censorship and mass surveillance, it enjoys dominance of its industry in China.
+Since Tencent cooperates with the central government to implement self-censorship and mass surveillance, it enjoys the dominance of its industry in China.
 Other messaging apps, such as WhatsApp, Messenger, and Line are mostly blocked or even forced out of the Chinese market.

 Chinese Internet users have several ways to circumvent censorship.
 Netizens generally rely on virtual private networks (VPNs) to access blocked websites and messaging apps.
 However, in July 2017, the Chinese government required telecommunications carriers including China Mobile, China Unicom, and China Telecom to block individual access to VPNs by February 1.
 In August 2017, more than 60 VPNs, such as Astrill and Express VPN, were removed from China's App Store.
 VPNs that are allowed to be used in China must be approved by state regulators and use the state network infrastructure.
 Instead of sensitive words which can be censored online, Chinese netizens use puns and Chinese homophones to communicate.